One Flew Over the Cuckoo's Nest (film): Plot

-Ratched sends Chief, Cheswick, and McMurphy to the "shock shop" as a result of this insubordination.
-While awaiting their punishment, McMurphy offers Chief a stick of gum, and discovers he can speak and hear, having feigned his deaf-muteness to avoid engaging with anyone.
-After being subjected to electroconvulsive therapy, McMurphy returns to the ward pretending to be brain damaged, but then reveals that the treatment has made him even more determined to defeat Ratched.
-McMurphy and Chief make plans to escape, but decide to throw a secret Christmas party for their friends after Ratched and the orderlies leave for the night.
+McMurphy, Chief, and Cheswick are then sent to the disturbed ward, and Chief reveals to McMurphy that he can speak and hear normally, having faked deaf-muteness to avoid engaging with anyone.
+The two make plans to escape to Canada together.
+McMurphy is subjected to electroconvulsive therapy, and returns to the ward pretending to be brain-damaged before revealing that the treatment has made him even more determined to defeat Ratched.
+McMurphy and Chief plan to throw a secret Christmas party for their friends after Ratched and the orderlies leave for the night, before making their escape.

-McMurphy sneaks two prostitutes, Candy and Rose, and bottles of alcohol into the ward; he bribes guard Turkle to allow this.
-After the party, McMurphy and Chief prepare to escape, inviting Billy to come with them.
-Billy refuses, but asks for a "date" with Candy; McMurphy arranges for him to have sex with her.
-McMurphy and the others get drunk, and McMurphy falls asleep instead of making his escape with Chief.
+McMurphy sneaks Candy and her friend Rose into the ward, each bringing bottles of alcohol for the party, and bribes the night orderly Turkle to allow the party.
+McMurphy and Chief prepare to escape, inviting Billy to come with them.
+Billy refuses but asks for a "date" with Candy; McMurphy arranges for him to spend a night with her.
+McMurphy and the others get drunk, and McMurphy falls asleep instead of escaping with Chief.

-Ratched arrives in the morning to find the ward in disarray and most of the patients passed out.
-She discovers Billy and Candy together, and aims to embarrass Billy in front of everyone.
+Ratched arrives in the morning to find the ward in disarray; most patients have passed out.
+She discovers Billy and Candy in bed together and aims to embarrass Billy in front of everyone.
 Billy manages to overcome his stutter and stands up to Ratched.
-When she threatens to tell his mother, Billy cracks under the pressure and reverts to stuttering.
-Ratched has him placed in the doctor's office.
-Moments later, McMurphy punches an orderly when trying to escape out of a window with the Chief, causing the other orderlies to intervene.
-Meanwhile, Billy commits suicide by slitting his throat with broken glass.
-Ratched tries to ease the situation by calling for the day's routine to continue as usual, and an enraged McMurphy strangles Ratched.
-The orderlies subdue McMurphy, saving Ratched's life.
+When she threatens to tell his mother, Billy cracks under the pressure and reverts to stuttering, before Ratched orders he be locked in a separate room as punishment.
+McMurphy punches an orderly when trying to escape out of a window with Chief, causing the other orderlies to intervene.
+Locked up alone, Billy kills himself by slitting his throat with a broken glass, causing a huge commotion.
+Ratched tries to control the situation by calling for the day's routine to continue as usual, but her nonchalant reaction enrages McMurphy, who begins strangling her.
+The orderlies violently subdue McMurphy, saving Ratched's life.

-Some time later, Ratched is wearing a neck brace and speaking with a weak voice, and Harding now leads the now-unsuspended card-playing.
-McMurphy is nowhere to be found, leading to rumors that he has escaped.
+Sometime later, Ratched is wearing a neck brace and speaking weakly although still sternly, and Harding leads the now unsuspended card-playing.
+McMurphy is nowhere to be found, leading to a rumor that he has escaped.
 Later that night, Chief sees McMurphy being returned to his bed.
-He greets him, elated that McMurphy had kept his promise not to escape without him, but notices McMurphy is unresponsive and physically limp, and discovers lobotomy scars on his forehead.
-Chief tearfully hugs McMurphy and says, "You're coming with me," before smothering him to death with a pillow.
-He then lifts the hydrotherapy console off the floor, smashes it through the window gates, and escapes alone (thus being the “one” who “flew over the cuckoo’s nest”), all while the remaining inmates, having been woken up by the glass breaking noise, watch and cheer him on.
+He is initially elated that McMurphy had kept his promise not to escape without him, until discovering that McMurphy has been lobotomized.
+After tearfully embracing McMurphy, Chief smothers him to death with a pillow.
+He then rips the hydrotherapy fountain off its base and throws it through the window as McMurphy had earlier attempted.
+Chief escapes, with Taber and the other inmates awakening to cheer him on as he runs into the surrounding countryside.